SharifAmit/sharifamit.github.io/_pages/about.md

 * In August 2017, I finished my Bachelor's in Computer Science & Engineering from BRAC University, Bangladesh.
 My bachelor thesis was on [Exploring deep features: deeper fully convolutional neural network for image segmentation](http://dspace.bracu.ac.bd/xmlui/handle/10361/8112).

 * My research interest lies in the intersection of Computer Vision, Deep Learning, and Medical Image Processing.
-Most of my research involves Supervised and Unsupervised algorithms for Image Classification, Semantic Segmentation, etc. Quite recently, I have been working on improving robustness, image synthesis, and image denoising using Semi-supervised and Self-supervised GAN on different modalities of Ophthalmological and Calcium imaging data.
+Most of my research involves Representation Learning with Limited labels for biomedical image synthesis, Segmentation,  and detection.

 # Recent updates
+* April 18, 20223.
+Successfully defended my PhD dissertation.
+* February 14, 2023.
+Two paper accepted to **Irish Journal of Medical Science**.
+* February 1, 2023.
+One paper accepted to **Eye**.
 * January 22, 2023.
 One paper accepted to **IEEE ISBI 2023**.
 * January 4, 2023.
 Reviewing manuscript for **JAMA Opthalmology**.
 * January 1, 2023.
 One paper accepted to **Journal of Applied Physiology**.
 * January 1, 2023.
 One paper accepted to **Life Sciences in Space Research** Journal.
 * December 16, 2022.
 One abstract accepted to **NASA HRP Investigators’ Workshop 2023**.
 * December 15, 2022.
-Two paper accepted to **Eye** Journal.
+Two paper accepted to **Eye**.
 * October 29, 2022.
 One paper accepted to **Space: Science & Technology** Journal.
 * September 28, 2022.
 I have been awarded **GSA Travel Award**.
 * September 23, 2022.
 One paper accepted to **Journal of Visual Impairment & Blindness**.
-* September 8, 2022.
-Two abstracts accepted to **OSA Fall Vision Meeting 2022**.
-* September 2, 2022.
-One paper accepted to **ICMLA 2022**.
-* August 26, 2022.
-Completed my 4 month long internship at **Genentech, Inc.**